shrooq713/VirtualTouristProject/README.md

 2. Instal the project file
 3. Open VirtualTourist.xcodeproj it will take you directly to Xcode

-How to use the Virtual Tourist app :
+The app has two view controller :
+Map View :

-On the first screen, it shows the map.
-You can press anywhere on the map to see the pictures taken at that place.
+On the first screen, It shows the map.
+You can press long anywhere on the map to generate new pin to see the pictures taken at that place.

+Image View :
+When you press the pin it takes you to image view which shows the pictures.
 If you would like to see another picture, you can click "New Collection".
 In case there is any picture you didn't like you, you can press long at the picture and it will be removed.

+The application offers the following features:
+Finding Flickr Photos In Different Locations.

+Technologies Used In Application:
+- UINavigationController
+- UICollectionViews
+- MapViewController
+- Swift
+- API’s
+- Extentions

-Supported versions :
+Supported versions:
 1- The iOS version 12.2
 2- XCode version 10.3
 3- Swift version 5